SeanCremer/SeanCremer.github.io/README.md

 On the Topic of **XACT_ABORT ON**, my feelings tend to flow in the same direction as Niels.
 Not to say that I don't think going down the road of building a completely new database planned around the use of XACT_ABORT is a bad thing.
 In that circumstance where you control your complete call stack and understand the implications it can be used for good rather than evil.
 However in a very old system with decadeds of SQL code using every potential form of error handling and when procedures call down into each other in the double figure count; adding a random **XACT_ABORT ON** can cause more problems than what you were trying to solve.

-Despite all of that the link below is to one of my favourite blog posts by Niles about doomed transactions, well worth a read!!
+Despite all of that the link below is to one of my favourite blog posts by Niels about doomed transactions, well worth a read!!

 [Doomed, We are All Doomed I Say! by Niels Berglund](http://www.nielsberglund.com/2017/01/27/doomed-we-are-all-doomed/)